Catholic Schools in the Lima Community

 In the 1950’s, following a nationwide trend to centralize high schools, Bishop George J. Rehring directed the three Catholic high schools (St. Rose, St. Johns and St. Gerard) to consolidate their parish schools into one central high school.
 The consolidation began in 1956 with St. Rose and St. Johns high schools merging.
 St. Gerard High School, having recently completed building a new high school was not eager to join the others and remained independent.
-The new high school was named Lima Catholic Central High School and was located in the former St. Rose High School building.
+The new high school was named Lima Central Catholic High School and housed students on two campuses, the former St. Rose High School building and the former St. Gerard High School building.
 Sister Mary Patrice was named the first principal.
 The nickname for the new school was the Lancers and their colors were red and gold.
 That first year, St. Gerard High School played LCC in a basketball game and St. Gerard came away with the win.

 In LCC’s second year of existence, Bishop Rehring appointed Fr.
 E. C. Herr as the new principal and ordered St. Gerard High School to join the consolidation.
 Bringing these 3 separate communities into one high school presented many difficult challenges.
 Controversies arose over everything including the location, school colors and the nickname for the athletic teams.
 Merging three schools that had previously been intense rivals into one true community would not have been possible without the strong leadership of Fr.
 Herr.
 He quickly announced changes and put his imprint on the new high school changing the name to Lima Central Catholic High School.
 While traveling in the southwest on vacation during the summer before he began as principal, Fr.
 Herr bought an Indian blanket and became enamored with its art work.
 The scarlet and turquoise colors on the blanket became LCC’s official colors and the Thunderbird woven into its fabric was the inspiration for the athletic nickname of the new high school.